Dana Air Flight 0992

-Dana Air Flight 0992 was a scheduled Nigerian domestic passenger flight from Abuja to Lagos, Nigeria.
-On 3 June 2012, the McDonnell Douglas MD-83 aircraft serving the route suffered a dual-engine failure during its approach to Lagos.
-It failed to reach its intended destination and crashed onto buildings, killing all 153 people on board and six on the ground.
-With 159 deaths, it remains as the deadliest commercial airliner crash in Nigerian history since Kano air disaster in 1973.
+Dana Air Flight 0992 was a scheduled Nigerian domestic passenger flight from Nnamdi Azikiwe International Airport to Murtala Muhammed International Airport.
+On 3 June 2012, the McDonnell Douglas MD-83 aircraft crashed following a dual-engine failure, killing all 153 people on board and six on the ground.
+It remains the deadliest commercial airliner crash in Nigeria since the 1973 Kano air disaster.